gridonic/sass/gemini/README.md

 If you make *any changes* to the styles of that component, that will *affect the visual appearance*, the test will **fail** 👎.

 In case the new styles are *correct* and should be the *new master* version, you need to *update the reference images* that Gemini has created for the test.
-Therefor simply run `yarn test:update`.
+Therefor simply run `npm run test:visual:update`.

 ℹ️ See the [official documentation] for additional information and instructions.